 - No matter how much you love the house you are building, its unlikely going to be the only home you ever own.
 Whilst your home should have your own personal touch, be mindful not to overcapitalize for your area and include features that will also appeal to others

 - Develop a good relationship with your site supervisor:

 - Your site supervisor should be working with you and for you to ensure your build goes smoothly, but realistically, your home isn’t the only build that they are supervising and usually they are only able to visit the site 1-2 times per week.
 It’s important that you develop a good rapport with them so you can have open and honest discussions should there be something you’re not happy with.

 - Call Houspect

 - Why?
+We offer affordable new home inspections in Sydney and New South Wales.
 Because we can check your build at every stage and provide you with a written report including photos of any issues that need rectifying before the next stage of your build commences.
 It’s a must for peace of mind and to ensure your builders are held accountable.